 |Chances of containing dust or impurities||No chance of any dust or impurities|

 |Less durable than synthetic||More durable than natural|

 These were some of the important differences between synthetic and natural fibres.
-To know differences between other topics in chemistry you can register to BYJU’S or download our app for simple and interesting content.
+To know the differences between other topics in chemistry you can register to BYJU’S or download our app for simple and interesting content.
 India’s largest k-12 learning app with top-notch teachers from across the nation with excellent teaching skills.
 Find notes, question papers for other subjects like Mathematics, Physics, Biology and various competitive exams as well.